 On the one hand, capacity law has thus provided a reliable planning and control instrument for more than 50 years with regard to the provision of study programmes and the allocation of resources.
 On the other hand, there is persistent criticism of the high cost of the calculations and the underlying input variables.
 Another argument is that, in times of extended university autonomy, capacity law imposes unnecessary bureaucratic constraints on universities, making it more difficult to raise their profile and develop the quality of their degree programmes.

-The project is funded by the Federal Ministry of Education and Research (BMBF) from 01.10.2024 to 30.09.2025 (FKZ 16RBM1020).
+The project was funded by the Federal Ministry of Education and Research (BMBF) from October 1, 2024, to September 30, 2025 (FKZ 16RBM1020).